 The primary aim of the Sir Naim Dangoor Centre for Universal Monotheism (מרכז דת-עולם ע”ש סר נעים דנגור) is to return the humanities to its place as a connector between worlds and to act as an intercultural mediator.

-This is being accomplished through encouragement of intellectual discourse activities in a variety of fields of knowledge and interest shared by all peoples and all cultures (that is, universal), including literature, music, heritage, faith, folklore and philosophy.
+This is being accomplished through encouragement of intellectual discourse activities and means of dialogue in a variety of fields of knowledge and interest shared by all peoples and all cultures (that is, universal), including diplomacy, literature, music, heritage, faith, folklore and philosophy.

 The Centre operations focus on innovation, publication, development and distribution of knowledge and insights on issues of universal cultural interest, based on tolerance, mutual respect, and a comprehensive and respectful intellectual worldview.
 We operate as an inter-religious and inter-cultural mediator in a variety of fields of knowledge and interest shared by all peoples and cultures, heritages and traditions from the West and East.

 - The History of Ideas